bcgov/sso-docs/docs/advanced/identity-mappers.md

 ### BC Services Card

 - In Gold
+- Clients can request additional claims when creating their client in the CSS App.
+See [here](https://id.gov.bc.ca/oauth2/claim-types) for an up-to-date list of available claims
+- The `idp-name` will be generated from your client name and id

   | User Property/Attribute               | IDP - Payload(\*) | Custom/Standard Realm Mapper            | Standard Realm - OIDC Payload           |
   | ------------------------------------- | ----------------- | --------------------------------------- | --------------------------------------- |
   | Keycloak Generated Preferred Username | sub               | preferred_username=`{{sub}}@<idp-name>` | preferred_username=`{{sub}}@<idp-name>` |

-  **Note:** Clients can request additional claims when creating their client in the CSS App.
-See [here](https://id.gov.bc.ca/oauth2/claim-types) for an up-to-date list of available claims.

 ### Digital Credential

 - In Gold
+- The requested credential information will be in JSON format under the vc_presented_attributes claim

   | User Property/Attribute                   | IDP - Payload(\*)       | Custom/Standard Realm Mapper                   | Standard Realm - OIDC Payload                  |
   | ----------------------------------------- | ----------------------- | ---------------------------------------------- | ---------------------------------------------- |